VerticalRelevance/Performance-Testing-Blueprint/README.md

 ## FAQs

 ### How can I get started running one of these examples quickly?
+Assuming you have python3 already installed and are running on a mac.
 Run this in your command line:
 ```
 git clone git@github.com:VerticalRelevance/Performance-Testing-Blueprint.git &&
 cd Performance-Testing-Blueprint &&